 Once you’ve jiggled the steering wheel and checked that the vehicle is in park, you might want to try lubricating the lock.
 If you think there could be dirt inside the lock, you may consider applying electrical contact cleaner to clear the lock cylinder.
 Then, spray a lubricant on the ignition lock and attempt to reinsert and turn the key.
 It is a good idea to keep ignition key locks well-lubricated to decrease the possibility of future key difficulties.

 If lubricating the lock does not solve the problem, then there might be a problem with the lock itself.
 Sometimes the lock pins can get stuck, thus preventing the insertion or turning of the key.
 Also, sometimes problems will arise if the key itself is damaged or bent.
 You may want to visually inspect your key for abnormalities that could prevent proper insertion or operation.
-If ultimately you determine that what you need is not auto ignition repair, but ignition key tumbler repair or ignition key replacement, you should seek out the services of a qualified automotive Locksmith in Orlando.
+If ultimately you determine that what you need is not, but ignition key tumbler repair or ignition key replacement, you should seek out the services of a qualified automotive Locksmith in Orlando.